cookiemonster/Research/apps/iOS/MyHeritage/README.md

 the ability to upload DNA from other providers.
 It has a 93 million userbase.

 ## Networking
-The traffic between the app and the servers all using SSL/HTTPS to these domains:
+The traffic between the app and the servers is encrypted as all connections use SSL/HTTPS.

 ![traffic](https://raw.githubusercontent.com/cookiemonster/research/master/apps/iOS/MyHeritage/MyHeritage-_domains_2019-07-18_18.00.23.png)